 Sure, if you wear a backpack with a 500g weight in it and then run 5k you will do it in a certain time.
 Sure, if you take out 300g of that weight you will, other things being equal, run just a tiny bit faster.

 But, and here’s the rub.
 The 500g weight is NOT on your back and is not the analogous weight (fat) around your tummy.
-It is weight of the shoes on the end of your leg.
-AND the end of your leg pivots , broadly speaking, from your hips.
+It is the weight of the shoes at the end of your leg.
+AND the end of your leg pivots, broadly speaking, from your hips.
 So you are swinging that 500g weight from the end of your metre long legs.
-I’m no mathematician or physicist but once i realised this it just becomes obvious that a heavier, swinging weight is hard to slow down and speed up than a lighter one.
+I’m no mathematician or physicist but once I realised this it just becomes obvious that a heavier, swinging weight is hard to slow down and speed up than a lighter one.
 So quite a bit of energy is wasted in doing just that THOUSANDS of times over a 5k.

 IE IF you lose weight you will not run 5k that much faster (on the flat at least).
 But lose that weight from your shoes and you WILL.
 Honest!
 [Actually, as a broad rule of thumb, you will run approximately 1 second faster over 5k for every 100g you lose in terms of body weight/body fat].